ck-unifr/novel-classification/README.md

 Experiments show that the proposed deep learning model (CNN+GRU) achieves around 78% accuracy on the validation set.
 The validation set consists of 20% of the data randomly selected from xtrain_obfuscated.txt.
 The rest 80% of the data is used as a training set to train the deep learning model.

-Based on the experiments, I would expect the proposed approach achieves similar accuracy (around 78%) on the test set.
+Based on the assumption that the sentences of train and test sets belong to the same distribution and the results of the experiments, I would expect the proposed approach achieves similar accuracy (around 78%) on the test set.

 Please note, due to the limited time available and the limited computation resources (the experiments were conducted on a Macbook pro 2015),